-An access panel is not required (see note below for exception), but it is highly recommended.
+An access panel for fireplaces with the Driftwood 70-3 burner is not required (see note below for exception), but it is highly recommended.
 It allows for access to the fireplace's gas and electrical components for servicing.

-NOTE: An access panel at the fireplace is required for fireplaces with a power vent to allow access to the power vent control box for servicina.
+W NOTE: An access panel at the fireplace is required for fireplaces with a power vent to allow access to the power vent control box for servicing.